 day 7: Chianti Region / Tuscany

-We will then take a lovely drive through the Via del Chianti (the Chianti way), through charming villages and rolling hills, stop for a light lunch and finish the day at a lovely farmhouse hotel where we'll have dinner together.
+We will then take a lovely drive through the Via del Chianti (the Chianti way), through charming villages and rolling hills and finish the day at a lovely farmhouse hotel where we'll have dinner together.
 At our hotel, we can arrange a wine tasting tour for those interested in learning about the varietals produced on the property.
 Otherwise it's the perfect place to sit back, relax, swim in the pool perhaps, and enjoy the sunshine with a lovely glass of Chianti… just as the Italians do!

 MEALS: B, D

 The trip continues after breakfast as we set off to the wonderful Tuscan town of Siena, known worldwide for its annual Palio -- a horse racing event.
 Siena is also distinguished by its uniquely medieval brick buildings.
 The fan-shaped central square, Piazza del Campo, is the site of the Palazzo Pubblico, the Gothic town hall, and Torre del Mangia, a slender 14th-century tower with sweeping views from its distinctive white crown.
 The city’s 17 historic “contrade” (districts) extend outward from the piazza.